williamsca/bargaining-upzone/paper/slides.md

 # Next Steps

 1. Collect systematic data on proffers ($p_j$) and upzonings ($a_j$) for VA counties
-2. Is this IO paper?
-Ask IO faculty how to model developer demand, municipality supply of upzoning
+2. Ask IO faculty how to model developer demand, municipality supply of upzoning
+3. Are there more typical Public Econ questions here?